Strictly Constrained Generative Modeling via Split Augmented Langevin Sampling: Deep Generative Models and Langevin Sampling

-Many modern generative frameworks—from energy-based models to state-of-the-art diffusion models—rely on Langevin dynamics for sampling.
-In this appendix we briefly review how key classes of generative models relate to Langevin updates.
+Many modern generative frameworks, from energy-based models to state-of-the-art diffusion models, rely on Langevin dynamics for sampling~\citep{hinton2002training, du2019implicit, song2019generative,song2020score}.
+In Appendix~\ref{appendix:algorithms}, we review how key classes of generative models relate to Langevin updates.